phoebetwong/phoebetwong.github.io/resume.md

 ### Voter Participation Center, Washington DC, Jan 2020 - Dec 2021
 *Senior Director of Data Science & Analytics, Jan 2021 - Dec 2021*<br>
 *Director of Data Science & Analytics, Jan 2020 - Dec 2020*
-- Built and led a team of data scientists and engineers to execute end-to-end AI/ML solutions that enabled data-driven targeting and improved efficiency of $160MM national voter mobilization programs; deployed ML models resulted in 1.8x increase in programs’ success rates, which generated ~1.6MM voter registration and ~5MM vote-by-mail applications in key states in 2020.
+- Built and led a team of data scientists and engineers to execute end-to-end AI/ML solutions that enabled data-driven targeting and improved the efficiency of $160MM national voter mobilization programs in the 2020 election.
+- Deployed ML models that 2x program success rates, generated ~1.6MM voter registrations and ~5MM vote-by-mail applications in key states.
-- Supervise the design, implementation, and evaluation of randomized controlled experiments to create product insights (e.g. A/B tests and multi-variate tests).
+- Designed randomized controlled experiments to improve the reliability of product insights.
-- Modernize the org’s data infrastructure by building new data science pipelines on Amazon AWS with ~15TB of data from multiple sources and daily updates.
+- Modernize the org’s data infrastructure by building new data science pipelines on Amazon AWS.
 - Communicate model results and analyses to major donors and partners.
 <br>

 ### Equal Citizens, Washington DC, Apr 2017 - Dec 2019
 *Finance Director, Apr 2019 - Dec 2019*<br>
 *Executive Director, Apr 2017 - Mar 2019*
--	Founded the nonprofit with Harvard Law Professor Lawrence Lessig to advance U.S. democracy reform with high-profile litigation, advocacy, and education projects.
+-	Founded the nonprofit with Harvard Law Professor Lawrence Lessig to advance U.S. democracy reform with high-profile litigation, advocacy, and education projects — its “faithless electors” case received a ruling from the U.S. Supreme Court in 2020, and lawsuits challenging super PACs are being ruled by state courts.
-- Led a network of staffs, consultants, volunteers, and cross-functional teams to deliver projects within budget and under tight deadlines; developed fundraising and public relations strategies; maintained IRS/legal compliance.
+- Built partnerships with legal teams, consultants, and volunteers to deliver projects under tight budgets and timelines.
+- Developed fundraising and public relations strategies, and maintained IRS/legal compliance.
 <br>

 ### Joint Economic Committee, United States Congress, Washington DC, May 2015 - Apr 2017
 *Senior Economist, Democratic Staff, Jun 2016 - Apr 2017*<br>
 *Economist, Democratic Staff, May 2015 - Jun 2016*
--	Advised Members of Congress and staffs on macroeconomic, fiscal, and monetary policy issues for congressional hearings and delegations.
+-	Advised Members of Congress and congressional staff on macroeconomic, fiscal, and monetary policy issues for congressional hearings and delegations.
 -	Produced analytical reports on federal policies and legislative proposals; analyzed key U.S. and global macroeconomic indicators for periodic economic outlook.
 -	Prepared briefing materials and coordinated with expert witnesses for congressional hearings; wrote and edited speeches, hearing statements, press releases for the Ranking Member.
--	Maintained relationships with counterparts at the Federal Reserve Board, federal agencies, international organizations, academia, and think tanks.
+-	Maintained contacts with subject matter experts at the Federal Reserve Board, federal agencies, international organizations, academia, and think tanks.
 <br>

 ### The World Bank Group, Washington DC, Nov 2011 - May 2015